-For more than a decade, the Times Higher Education World University Rankings have been providing young people and their families with trusted guidance to help with this decision.
+For 20 years, the Times Higher Education World University Rankings have been providing young people and their families with trusted guidance to help with this decision.

 This enables you to evaluate a greater range of institutions, whether you are looking to study abroad or domestically.

 With our in-house data team, we can ensure even greater transparency over the core raw data.
 More of this raw data is now publicly available as “key statistics” for each university: the number of students, the student gender ratio, the staff-to-student ratio, and the percentage of international students.

-The five scores in these categories for each ranked university are available under “performance breakdown”.
-This means that in addition to browsing universities by overall rank, or searching for a specific institution, you can sort the table by the five metrics to make a decision based on particular priorities.
+The scores in these categories for each ranked university are available under “performance breakdown”.
+This means that in addition to browsing universities by overall rank, or searching for a specific institution, you can sort the table by the different metrics to make a decision based on particular priorities.

-For any student and any subject, the most directly relevant factor is the teaching environment: what it is like to learn at the university.
+For any student and any subject, the most relevant factor is the teaching environment: what it is like to learn at the university.

 These give a good indication of the prestige, facilities and resources of the teaching environment, all of which would have a direct impact on you, the student.

 A university might excel in teaching but not in research: a good teacher does not necessarily a good researcher make.
 But the quality and volume of research at an institution is nonetheless relevant to you if you are seeking the best academic experience.

 If you have the opportunity to learn from leading researchers, you will benefit both intellectually and practically.
-You will learn not just about the research they are doing, but also pick up essential intellectual skills that will serve you your whole life.
+You will learn not just about the research they are doing, but also pick up essential skills that will benefit you in any career you choose.